rikuf2/basic-csharp/src/content/tmc.md

 When you have the account, follow the instructions for:
 - Selecting your organization: *Centria University of Applied Sciences*
-- Selecting your course according to time of attendance, for example *Basics of Programming in C# Fall 1*
+- Selecting your course according to time of attendance, for example *Basics of Programming in C# Fall X* or *Basics of Programming in C# Spring X*, where X is the course number.
     - The correct course name can also be found from Itslearning.

 ### Open University and free learning